Current Class Actions

 This certified class action is brought on behalf of the approximately 40,000 Canadian taxpayers who suffered damages as a result of their participation in the GLGI charitable donation program between 2004-2014.
 Learn more.

-This proposed class action is brought against LifeLabs and associated companies on behalf of up to approximately 15 million Canadians whose personal information, including highly sensitive health information, was compromised in a cyberattack.
+This privacy breach class action is brought against LifeLabs and associated companies on behalf of an estimated 8.6 million Canadians whose personal information, including 131,957 individuals whose lab requisitions or results, were compromised in a cyberattack.
 Learn more.

 This certified class action is brought by former and current patients of Canadian hospitals who were exposed to dangerous bacteria through the use of the Sorin 3T Heater Cooler System manufactured and distributed by LivaNova / Sorin.
 Learn more.

 This certified class action is brought against BMW AG and BMW Canada on behalf of thousands of Canadian owners and lessees of certain 2002-2008 model year MINI Cooper vehicles which contain allegedly defective power steering systems.
 Learn more.

 This certified class action is brought on behalf of all persons who attended the Royal Winnipeg Ballet School from 1987 to 2015 who were photographed by Bruce Monk in a private setting, and the dependents of those students.
 A settlement was approved by the court on February 11, 2022.
 Learn more.

 This proposed class action is brought against Agromart and its parent company, Sollio Agriculture, on behalf of all Canadians whose personal information was compromised in a breach of Agromart’s computer systems.
 Learn more.